What is a Store of Value and Why is Crypto Becoming One?

 What’s a store of value?
 And if not my money – then what?

 Earning money is one thing – knowing how to save it is completely different.
-No matter how big your paycheck, if you’re not saving it in the right way some of its value will be robbed by inflation.
+No matter how big your paycheck, inflation will definitely still affect you.
 That is why you need a reliable store of value that lets your earnings retain their worth.

 What is a store of value?